Ahmed-AbdSalam/My_CV/index.md

 ## 💻 <span style="color:deepskyblue">Technical Experience</span>

+- **Asfour Gate (2025)** - APEX This System Consolidates All Applications Under Asfour's control, Empowering Employees With Seamless Access To Their Authorized Applications.
 - **Stockify (2024)** - APEX ‘FREE LANCING’ This System Is Responsible for managing Stock’s Daily Work From Receiving Orders From Providers And Sending Orders To Their Clients.
 It has a lot of functions like calculating the costs of making final products from their primary ingredients.
 This system supports users In viewing detailed and comprehensive reports.
 - **Asfour Security System (2024)** - APEX: This System Is Responsible For Giving Users Privileges On the Organization’s Apps This System Gave A Large Step In Securing Apps And Ensuring Durability This System IS 100% Dynamic.
 - **Asfour Crystal Plan System (2024)** - APEX: This System Is Responsible For Making A Fully Automated Plan For Crystal Factory, This System collects data From the ERB Database And Oracle 6i Database From Orders, Maintaining Manufacturing Defect Analysis.